aayushshah07/aayushshah07/README.md

 # Hi, I'm Aayush! 👋

 ##  About Me
-   I am 3rd year student at Walchand College of Engineering pursuing B.Tech .
+   I am final year student at Walchand College of Engineering pursuing B.Tech .
 I am also a competitive programmer and DSA enthusiast also skilled in C, C++, Data Structures and Algorithms.

    🌱 I’m currently exploring new technologies